marcelotduarte/cx_Freeze/doc/src/setup_script.rst

 Setup script
 ============

-cx_Freeze creates four new commands and subclasses four others to provide the ability to build and install executables.
+cx_Freeze creates four new commands and subclasses for others to provide the ability to build and install executables.
 In typical setuptools fashion they can be provided in the setup script (it is called ``setup.py`` by convention, although it can have any name), in a